DiscoverCCRI/m500-docker/README.md

 ## Environment
 Before you can run any ROS code in your container, you first have to source the container's environment.
-This can be done by simply sourcing the included noetic_env.sh script:
+This can be done by modifying the included noetic_env.sh script with the VOXL Flight's IP address and then sourcing the script:

 ```
 root@apq8096:~/yoctohome# . noetic_env.sh